stepheniewong001/OSINT/Digital Footprint Analysis/README.md

 - but still persisted in Google’s indexed snippet

 <img width="500" height="600" alt="Screenshot 2026-03-25 at 10 50 25 PM" src="https://github.com/user-attachments/assets/52d542e9-2a51-4fb7-b94a-bcc2b4133532" />

+I was curious to see if I could identify when the data was changed on the website and explored it here

 ---